AkosLukacs/PuckStreaming/readme.md

  - You can change the sample speed, or stop it with the dropdown

 # Code, features

+### Espruino
  - defined a custom BLE service & characteristic that uses notify to "push" the data form the magnetometer
  - the characteristic is writeable, so sample rate can be changed, or turned off
+ - battery level service that auto-updates every 10 seconds
+ - button click toggles the LED to quickly alter battery state

+### Web-Bluetooth
- - connect to that characteristic from the web page & subscribe to notifications
+ - connects to the characteristics from the web page & subscribe to notifications
+ - display magnetometer and battery level with Plotly.JS

 ## Serialization & deserialization